 6. The United States has a legitimate interest in the trade policies of other countries, just as other countries have a legitimate interest in U.S. activities.
 The reason is that uncoordinated trade policies are likely to be inferior to those based on negotiations.
 By negotiating with each other, governments are better able both to resist pressure from domestic interest groups and to avoid trade wars of the kind illustrated by the Prisoners’ Dilemma example in the text.

-7. The optimal tariff argument rests on the idea that in a large country tariff (or quota) protection in a particular market can lower the world price of that good.
+7. The optimal tariff argument rests on the idea that in a large country, tariff (or quota) protection in a particular market can lower the world price of that good.
 Therefore it is possible that with a (small) tariff, the tariff revenue accruing to the importing country may more than offset the smaller welfare losses to consumers, smaller because prices have fallen somewhat due to the tariff itself.

 8. The game is no longer a Prisoners’ Dilemma.
 As the chapter discusses, protectionist measures are welfare reducing in their own right.
 Each country would have an incentive to engage in free trade no matter what the strategy of the other country.
 Only in a more complex dynamic game in which a trade partner will only open its markets if the home country threatens sanctions (and the threats are only credible if occasionally carried out) would we find any welfare enhancing reason to use a tariff.